stereoplegic/structor/docs/integrating-with-create-react-app.md

   <img width="60%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/integrate-with-cra-treeview.png" />
 </p>

-Keep `ThemeProvider` selected find and click on the `New Component` button in the top toolbar.
+Keeping `ThemeProvider` selected, find and click on the `New Component` button in the top toolbar.
 Here we should choose what type of component we want to generate.
-Choose `react-component` generator.
+Choose a `react-component` generator.

 <p align="center">
   <img width="60%" src="https://raw.githubusercontent.com/ipselon/structor/master/docs/img/integrate-with-cra-generators.png" />